 statements_summary_history saves the historical data of a time range.
 By checking historical data, you can troubleshoot anomalies and compare monitoring metrics of different time ranges.

 SUMMARY_END_TIME represent the start time and the end time of the historical time range.

-statements_summary_history display the statement summary data of only a single TiDB server.
-To query the data of the entire cluster, you need to query
+statements_summary_evicted tables only show the statement summary of a single TiDB server.
+To query the data of the entire cluster, you need to query the

 cluster_statements_summary displays the